dgoldsb/synergy-jointpdf/researchlog.md

 ## Next time

+* Work out the Gorkhan example (meeting 19th May) as far as I can
 * Add configuration file library (JSON), add a save/load function
 * Follow the advice (glucose is a good place to start)
     1. Start from MatLab files from the paper